gravityvi/gravityvi.github.io/content/posts/A very new blog.md

 ---
- title=A very new blog
+ title: A very new blog
 ---

 sample goes here.